RiTA-nlp/ITALIC/README.md

 ## Dataset

-The dataset is available on the [Hugging Face Hub](#).
+The dataset is available on the [Zenodo](https://zenodo.org/record/8040649).
 It is composed of 3 different splits:
 - easy: all the utterances are randomly shuffled and divided into 3 splits (train, validation, test).
 - speaker: the utterances are divided into 3 splits (train, validation, test) based on the speaker.
 Each split only contains utterances from a pool of speakers that do not overlap with the other splits.
 - noisy: the utterances are divided into 3 splits (train, validation, test) based on the recording conditions.
 The test split only contains utterances with the highest level of noise.